Izenda7Series/docs-html/_sources/ref/api_data_model.rst.txt

      - Returns an array of functions/operators that support calculated fields, filtered by tenant_id if provided.
    * - `POST dataModel/loadRelationships`_
      - Returns an array of relationships of visible data sources, paged and sorted, filtered by search criteria.
+   * - `POST dataModel/loadInvalidRelationships`_

+       .. versionadded:: 2.16.0
+     - Returns an array of invalid/modified relationships of visible data sources, paged and sorted, filtered by search criteria.
    * - `POST dataModel/relationships`_
      - Saves an array of relationships. |br| |br|
        After adding a new relationship, `POST DataModel/loadRelationships`_ should be called to retrieve the new id value.